stefan-hoeck/idris2-elab-util/src/Doc/Inspect.md

 data types in modules `Language.Reflection.TT` and `Language.Reflection.TTImp`.

+Before we begin, make sure you have the [prettier](https://github.com/Z-snails/prettier) package installed, either by using the [pack](https://github.com/stefan-hoeck/idris2-pack) package manager (the recommended way), or by running `make deps`.

 Since the Idris REPL does not yet support scrolling through its command history, I suggest using the command-line utility [rlwrap](https://github.com/hanslub42/rlwrap)